 About Coast

-We help small businesses succeed by enabling their team members to communicate quickly and flexibly.
-Whether it’s sending a message, completing a checklist, tracking deliveries, closing maintenance issues, or getting a shift covered, Coast gives business owners and managers time back.
-Staff find our app so intuitive that they can use it without any training and can participate from Android, iOS, desktop, tablet, or even a flip phone using SMS.
+We help businesses succeed by enabling their team members to track maintenance and communicate quickly and flexibly.
+Whether it’s sending a message, completing a checklist, tracking deliveries, closing maintenance issues or getting a shift covered, Coast gives business owners and managers time back.
+Staff find our app so intuitive that they can use it without any training and can participate from Android, iOS, desktop, tablet or even a flip phone using SMS.

 Job Openings